NOAA-CO-OPS/digital-display/webapp/README.md

 Note: You may have to zoom out for content to display correctly since it is formatted for a 23" monitor.

-### When you are done working on ddp
-You should have 2 prompts opened.
-Make sure you close them both to avoid unnecessary background processing.
+Note: When you are done running the web application, be sure to close both command prompts to avoid unnecessary background processing.

 ### Troubleshooting